 To celebrate the beauty and wonder that New York City has to offer, Framestore’s Immersive team was commissioned to create experiential media for 'Air by Kenzo Digital' – a first of its kind contemplative art piece within the SUMMIT One Vanderbilt observation deck of SL Green Realty’s newest Midtown skyscraper.

-Working within the mesmerizing mirror and light-filled environment designed by Kenzo, 'Unity' is an interactive installation that utilizes realtime visuals and guests’ own likeness to amplify their journey through the space.
+Working within the mesmerising mirror and light-filled environment designed by Kenzo, 'Unity' is an interactive installation that utilises real time visuals and guests’ own likeness to amplify their journey through the space.
 The goal was to engage visitors within a premium, high-tech experience, while ensuring the technology itself took a back seat to the breathtaking skyline, seamlessly tying into the wider surroundings.

 “One of the biggest challenges for us was to create photorealistic volumetric clouds that are heavily art directed and can run in real time at 60 frames per second – something that we had never previously seen accomplished at this scale or level of complexity,” said Cenk Kilar, Framestore Lead Artist.

-The installation presented a host of technical feats, at the forefront of which was rendering a realtime cloudscape across multiple screens spanning 11,520 x 2,880 pixels.
+The installation presented a host of technical feats, at the forefront of which was rendering a real time cloudscape across multiple screens spanning 11,520 x 2,880 pixels.
 The team also needed to create a pipeline that could support a behemoth 700 visitors per hour, seven days a week.
-To do this, they were tasked with optimizing texture size and compression rates to dynamically embed several user head volumes at any given moment, while supporting the full-screen moving cloudscape, running at 60hz.
-The team utilized Unreal’s nDisplay to sync visuals across multiple sections of the screen, ensuring that seams between each section remained invisible.
+To do this, they were tasked with optimising texture size and compression rates to dynamically embed several user head volumes at any given moment, while supporting the full-screen moving cloudscape, running at 60hz.
+The team utilised Unreal’s nDisplay to sync visuals across multiple sections of the screen, ensuring that seams between each section remained invisible.

 "From a technical perspective, optimization was our greatest focus,” said Claude Dareau, Framestore Lead Developer.
 “It saw an accumulation of incremental improvements that eventually got us to a place where we could run at the target frame rate.
 Some of these were clever tweaks or tricks in the shader, while others were compromises.
 For example, texture size and compression were extremely important, while some of the shader work was essential when it came to integrating those compromises within the assets."